agnosto/fansly-scraper/config.md

 # Configuration Guide

 > [!WARNING]
-> If the config file is fully setup prior to the security headers getting populated, it may reset the Live Settings to defaults/empty.
-It is recommended for the time being to set your auth_token and user_agent first and run the script to populate those fields and then continue on.
+> When updating the application, some settings might be reset to their default values if they were not present in the new version's default configuration.
+Notably, `skip_previews` might reset to `true`.
+Please review your settings, especially in the `[options]` section, after an update.
 You can view an example config file [here](./example-config.toml)

 ## Location